The prostate is part of the endocrine system and only present in the male body.

 ● Chronic Bacterial Prostatitis: When a patient experiences prostatitis symptoms, tests will help a physician confirm if an underlying bacterial infection causes the condition.

 When the tests come back positive for the presence of an infection, then the patient will be diagnosed with bacterial prostatitis.
-In some cases, the inflammation and effects caused by the bacterial infection may lead to longer-term complication.
+In some cases, the inflammation and effects caused by bacterial infection may lead to longer-term complications.

 ● Chronic Prostatitis: This is the more common type of chronic prostatitis.
 In some cases, the patient may be diagnosed with a condition called chronic pelvic pain syndrome, or CPPS.
 The symptoms would generally be the same.
 When a patient is diagnosed with general chronic prostatitis, no specific cause has been found, even when appropriate blood tests were done.

 What are the risk factors for Prostatitis?